Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Experiments

 \subsection{GEOM-DRUGS}

 To test the capacity of {\model} to deal with larger molecules we also report experiments on GEOM-DRUGS, the largest and most pharmaceutically relevant part of the GEOM dataset \citep{geom} — consisting of 304k drug-like molecules (average 44 atoms).
-We report our results in Tab. \ref{tab:drugs} and compare with GeoDiff \citep{geodiff}, GeoMol \citep{geomol} and Torsional Diffusion \citep{torsionaldiff}.
-Note again that both GeoMol \citep{geomol} and Torsional Diffusion \citep{torsionaldiff} make strong assumptions about the geometric structure of molecules and model domain-specific characteristics like torsional angles of bonds.
-In contrast, {\model} simply models the distribution of 3D coordinates of atoms without making any assumptions about the underlying structure.
+We report our results in Tab. \ref{tab:drugs} and compare with GeoDiff \citep{geodiff}, GeoMol \citep{geomol} and Torsional Diff. \citep{torsionaldiff}.
+Note again that all baseline approaches make strong assumptions about the geometric structure of molecules and model domain-specific characteristics like torsional angles of bonds. {\model} simply models the distribution of 3D coordinates of atoms without making any assumptions about the underlying structure.

-Results on Tab. \ref{tab:drugs} are where we see how {\model} outperforms strong baseline approaches by substantial margins. {\model} achieves better performance than previous state-of-the-art model Torsional Diffusion by approximately 10\% on both recall and precision.
-This indicates that our proposed {\model} not only generates high-quality conformers that are close with ground truth but also covers a wide variety of conformers in the ground truth.
-In addition, it is important to note that {\model} does not make any assumptions about the intrinsic geometric factors important in conformers like torsional angles and thus is simpler to train (\eg it does not require a local substructure prediction model).
+Results on Tab. \ref{tab:drugs} are where we see {\model} outperforms strong baseline approaches by substantial margins.
+All {\model} models achieve better performance than previous state-of-the-art Torsional Diff. model.
+On both recall and precision, {\model} of small size ({\model}-S) surpasses Torsional Diff. by approximately 15\%.
+This indicates that our proposed {\model} not only generates high-quality conformers that are close with ground truth but also covers a wide variety of conformers in the distribution.
+In addition, it is important to note that {\model} does not make any assumptions about the intrinsic geometric factors in conformers like torsional angles and thus provides a simple recipe to scale up the model.
+With growing number of parameters, larger {\model} constantly achieves better performance than smaller counterpart in all metrics.
+In particular, when compared with {\model}-S, {\model}-B shows approximately 15\% improvement on precision and even larger {\model}-L improves it by approximately 20\%.
+The experimental results demonstrate the power of scaling up proposed {\model} in better solving conformer generation problem.
+Since our proposed method simply operates on 3D atomic positions, it provides a straightforward recipe for scaling up the model.
+This sheds light on how scaling law could potentially benefit applications of deep generative models to scientific domains.